Indeed Japan:

 Problem Statement

-How might we help employers create compelling PR titles without copying generic examples or requiring sales support?
+How might we help employers write compelling PR titles?

 Business Goals

-Improve client onboarding - Reduce barriers for new clients posting their first jobs by making PR title creation easier.
+• Reduce friction for new users posting their first jobs by making PR title creation easier.

 Solution

-Revised the helper text to: “Write what you want to most convey to job seekers about your job in a short sentence.
+I revised the helper text of the input field to: “Write what you want to most convey to job seekers about your job in a short sentence.
 View examples”

-(Helper text before: “Write a short sentence to promote the job.”)
+Helper text before: “Write a short sentence to promote the job.
+Example: Workplace is close to X train station, so commuting is very convenient!"

 Results